 - Electronics: One volume and one tone control, three-way pickup selector switch.

 - Bridge: TonePros Tune-o-Matic with thru-body contruction.

 Schecter instruments, in my opinion, are among the best values in the guitar world.
-Even so, the asking price for the C-1 Classic and Hellraiser may be a bit too steep for beginners and intermediate players.
+Even so, the asking price for the C-1 Platinum and Hellraiser may be a bit too steep for beginners and intermediate players.
 If that’s you, check out the Omen 6.

 The construction here is a little different than the guitars discussed above.
-The Omen has a bolt-on maple neck, and a basswood body.
+The Omen has a bolt-on maple neck and a basswood body.
 While not as resonant as mahogany, basswood still has a nice warmth to it, and the maple neck helps to bring out a little crunch.
 There’s even a string-thru body for some great sustain

 I bought my Omen over a decade ago for around $300, and the price hasn’t gone up all that much since then.
-I wanted a guitar I could detune and knock around a little without feeling badly about it, but I ended up with one that sounds good enough to play every day.
+I wanted a guitar I could detune and knock around a little without feeling bad about it, but I ended up with one that sounds good enough to play every day.
 And, for a while, I did just that.

 As with other Schecter models, there are other choices here besides the basic Omen 6.
 There is the Omen 6 Extreme, with or without a Floyd Rose.
 These guitars feature a mahogany body instead of basswood, upgraded pickups with a push/pull coil split, and cosmetic improvements like quilted tops, multi-ply binding and cool fret marker inlays.

 So, which guitar should you choose?
 That's up to you.
 Remember this is all based on my own opinions and experiences.
 I invite you to do your own research and form your own conclusions, but hopefully, this article got you off to a good start.
 You'll also want to check out Schecter's website for the most up-to-date info on their gear.